Apart from widths, many customers over the years have asked me about spring bar diameters.

 Most of you would know spring bars attach to watch lugs to hold the strap or bracelet in-place and come in various widths to suit your particular watch.
 Standard or ‘quick fit’ / ‘quick release’ are also optional.
 Quick release have vastly improved over the years and therefore i recommend fitting quick release over standard spring bars – easy to fit and remove without scratching your watch or stabbing yourself with a spring bar tool.

-18mm, 20mm and 20mm even widths would be the most common and lots of watches also have odd sizes like 19mm, 21mm and 23mm spring bars.
+18mm, 20mm and 20mm even widths are still the the most common and lots of watches also have odd sizes like 19mm, 21mm and 23mm spring bars.

 Spring Bar Diameters